mozzarellaV8/agora-marketplace/DealersOrUsers.md

 A look at the levels of `Prescription` shows 473 versions of Adderall, Dexedrine, Vyvanse, Ritalin, Modafanil, Provigil, and their generic counterparts.
 Excepting an occasional listing for Viagra/Cialis, a misplaced Codeine, and a single Lorazepam/Ativan - `Prescription` can more or less be synonymous with `Stimulants`.

-This is small ecosystem of substances that can be examined more closely in terms of quantities (e.g. milligrams, number of pills) using regex.
+##### This is small ecosystem of substances that can be examined more closely in terms of quantities (e.g. milligrams, number of pills) using regex.

+# Sub Categories - a level up